Documentation Index Fetch the complete documentation index at: https://mintlify.com/warengonzaga/tinyclaw/llms.txt

 packages/types/src/index.ts

-export type ShieldAction = 'block' | 'require_approval' | 'log';
+export type ShieldAction = 'block' | 'require_approval' | 'log' ;

-Immediately reject the request and return an error.
+Immediately reject the request and return an error.if ( decision . action === 'block' ) {

 }